fcannizzohz/demo-hz-testing/documentation.md

 The same tests can be executed with the full network stack by setting the system property `-Dhazelcast.test.use.network=true`.

 ### Creating Clients
-The same factory can produce client instances that automatically discover and connect to your mock cluster:
+The `TestHazelcastFactory` (an extension of `TestHazelcastinstanceFactory`) can produce client instances that automatically discover and connect to your mock cluster:

 ```java
 TestHazelcastFactory factory = createHazelcastFactory(2);